chiayolin/chiayolin.github.io/content/posts/20170413-what-is-this-site-really-about.md

 was primarily because every room was sharing one external IP address.
 I asked the IT at the hotel whether it was possible to run a separate telephone line for me.
 He said the hotel would not let him rewire the telephone line in the room.
-I ended up setting up a web server that is only accessible via the local network.
-However, this did not really bother me much since I just wanted a platform where I can experiment with different things.
+I ended up setting up a web server that would only be accessible via the local network.
+However, this did not really bother me much since I just wanted a platform where I could experiment with different things.

 ## Historical Frontpage Looks